jmsherry/fullstack-react-boilerplate/README.md

 ## Commands

-`yarn dev` - starts the project in dev mode.
+`setup` - to run npm install on both client and server `yarn dev` - starts the project in dev mode
 `yarn start` - starts the project in production mode

 ## Caveats/Bugs/Features

-* In development there is a double-rendering bug caused by React-transition-group (see <https://github.com/reactjs/react-transition-group/issues/429>)
+- In development there is a double-rendering bug caused by React-transition-group (see <https://github.com/reactjs/react-transition-group/issues/429>)

-* This app uses the spread operator when cloning things.
+- This app uses the spread operator when cloning things.
 I've included `cloneDeep` from `lodash`, which you can use instead if you're objects are deeper than 2 levels

-* I think there's also a moment where the wrappers aren't passing the default values through to material-ui and that's why it complains about out-of-range values
+- I think there's also a moment where the wrappers aren't passing the default values through to material-ui and that's why it complains about out-of-range values